 Benefits of an OCSS Membership:

-- Awards & Scholarship: First year teachers may apply for a scholarship to attend the OCSS fall conference.
-Social studies professionals may apply for the SS Educator of the Year Award (elementary, middle level, high school).
+Awards & Scholarship: First-year teachers may apply for a scholarship to attend the OCSS fall conference.
+Social studies professionals may apply for the Social Studies Educator of the Year Award (elementary, middle level, high school).

-- Professional Network: OCSS members make connections to over 400 dedicated professional colleagues at the conferences.
-OCSS members receive up to date information through the OCSS web page oregonsocialstudies.org.
+Professional Network: OCSS members make connections with hundreds of dedicated professional colleagues at the conferences.
+OCSS members receive up-to-date information through the OCSS web page oregonsocialstudies.org.

 Benefits of NCSS Membership: